dschadow/JavaSecurity/README.md

 Java Security
 ============
 This repository contains several Java (web) application projects covering different security topics.
 Using Mozilla Firefox as browser is strongly recommended.
+The smaller projects all come with a ready to use **Tomcat7 Maven plugin** which should be started via **mvn tomcat7:run-war**.

 #CSRF-esapi
 Cross-Site Request Forgery (CSRF) demo project preventing CSRF in a JavaServer Pages (JSP) web application by utilizing [Enterprise Security API (ESAPI)](https://www.owasp.org/index.php/Category:OWASP_Enterprise_Security_API).